STORM: A Spatio-Temporal Factor Model Based on Dual Vector Quantized Variational Autoencoders for Financial Trading: Introduction

 Recently, we have witnessed the rise of latent factor models \cite{gu2021autoencoder,duan2022factorvae,wei2022factor,wei2023hirevae}, connecting the factor model with the generative model, the variational autoencoder (VAE).
 These VAE-based models describe high-dimensional data (prices) to low-dimensional representations (factors), and learn factors self-adaptively.
-Although latent factor models have demonstrated substantial success in financial trading tasks, they still face several significant issues: \begin{itemize}[left=0.3em] \item \textbf{CH1: Limited Reflection of Market Complexity.} Latent factor models represent factors as single values are inherently constrained by their insufficient capacity to capture the intricate complexity and nonlinearity of financial data, rendering them vulnerable to noise and non-stationarity, which compromises their predictive accuracy and stability. \item \textbf{CH2: Factor Inefficiency.} In addition to the potential limitations of factors discussed in CH1, factors learned through VAEs exhibit three primary inefficiencies: i) Most latent factor models only focus on cross-sectional factors, neglecting the temporal perspective. ii) The continuous, multi-dimensional latent space may allow noise to overshadow meaningful factors. iii) The lack of independence among factors may lead to multicollinearity, with the homogeneity weakening the model's adaptability to varying market conditions and limiting the effectiveness of factors in downstream investment tasks. \item \textbf{CH3: Lack of Factor Selection.} Existing latent factor models primarily focus on generating factors without adequately differentiating between them.
+Although latent factor models have demonstrated substantial success in financial trading tasks, they still face several significant issues: \begin{itemize}[left=0.3em] \item \textbf{CH1: Limited Reflection of Market Complexity.} Latent factor models represent factors as single values are inherently constrained by their insufficient capacity to capture the intricate complexity and nonlinearity of financial data, rendering them vulnerable to noise and non-stationarity, which compromises their predictive accuracy and stability. \item \textbf{CH2: Factor Inefficiency.} VAE-learned factors suffer from three inefficiencies: i) focusing mainly on cross-sectional factors while neglecting temporal information, ii) allowing noise in continuous latent spaces to overshadow meaningful signals, and iii) lacking independence among factors, which leads to multicollinearity and weak adaptability to varying market conditions. \item \textbf{CH3: Lack of Factor Selection.} Existing latent factor models primarily focus on generating factors without adequately differentiating between them.
 Furthermore, they neglect the crucial process of factor selection, which is essential for identifying impactful factors, thereby limiting the model's overall effectiveness and precision. \end{itemize}